 Figure 3.1.
-The E5 Local Console Port
+The E80 Mini-USB Local Console Port

-This local console port allows direct management connection to the appliance, either from a separate computer running console emulation software or from a console terminal.
-Local console access can then be used for both management of cOS Core with CLI commands or to enter the boot menu in order to access E5 firmware loader options.
+This port allows direct management connection to the appliance from a separate computer running console emulation software.
+Console access can then be used for both management of cOS Core with CLI commands or to enter the boot menu in order to access E80 firmware loader options.